d-khan/assembly/procedures/Lecture.md

 ```

 ## Difference between a procedure and a function
 A function that returns no value or returns a null value is sometimes called a procedure.
-Procedures usually modify their arguments and are a core part of procedural programming.
+On the contrary, functions return some values.

 ## Example code 1